renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/adjacent_jobs.md

  4. DO NOT use conjunctions ("and", "or", etc.).
  5. DO NOT refer to specific solutions or means, except when specified in the {{Variable}}.

- Specific Rules for [Adjacent Jobs]:
+ Specific Rules for Adjacent Jobs (show your reasoning about each step):
  - They are JTBDs that people commonly perform AT THE SAME TIME (or right before or right after) because of the SAME SITUATIONAL FACTORS, but that are COMPLETELY INDEPENDENT of {{Variable}}.
  2. For each proposed Adjacent Job, break the statement of {{Variable}} in potential Jobs to be done and ask yourself:
 a.
 'If I completely eliminate this job to be done, can all Jobs related to ({{Variable}}) still be successfully performed?'
 (If not, discard)